Jesse Pippy: Maryland House of Delegates

 Pippy was sworn in to the Maryland House of Delegates on January 9, 2019.
+He was a member of the Judiciary Committee from 2019 to 2020, afterwards serving on the Economic Matters Committee since 2021.
+Pippy is also a member of the Frederick County Delegation, serving as its chair from 2020 to 2021 and since 2023, as well as the Maryland Legislative Latino Caucus, the Maryland Legislative Sportmen's Caucus, and the Maryland Veterans Caucus.

 In June 2021, Pippy announced he would seek the State Senate seat in District 4 being vacated by Michael Hough, but in September 2021 he withdrew his candidacy.
 In February 2022, he announced that he would seek re-election to the House of Delegates.